vittoriofortino84/EDTOX/README.md

 - GLM coefs for each network will be used to predict class probability of all compounds in CTD using their NES scores across different pathways.

 ## 6_2_ROC_TOXCAST_vs_class_probabilities.R
-- ROC analysis will be used between the class probabilty of each network and the binary in vitro experimental hitcall ToxCast assay for each network.
+- ROC analysis will be used between the class probabilty of each network and the binary in vitro experimental hitcall ToxCast assays related to nuclear receptors for each network.
 - Selection of most informative networks based on the results of ROC curve analysis.

 ## 6_3_Developing_Harmonic_and_average_EDC_scores.R